Removing a microprocessor and heat sink

 Use this information to remove a microprocessor and heat sink.

-- Microprocessors are to be installed only by trained technicians.ImportantAlways use the microprocessor installation tool to install a microprocessor.
+- Microprocessors are to be removed only by trained service technicians.ImportantAlways use the microprocessor installation tool to remove a microprocessor.
 Failing to use the microprocessor installation tool may damage the microprocessor sockets on the system board.
 Any damage to the microprocessor sockets may require replacing the system board.

 - Do not allow the thermal grease on the microprocessor and heat sink to come in contact with anything.
 Contact with any surface can compromise the thermal grease and the microprocessor socket.

 - Dropping the microprocessor during installation or removal can damage the contacts.

 - Do not touch the microprocessor contacts; handle the microprocessor by the edges only.
 Contaminants on the microprocessor contacts, such as oil from your skin, can cause connection failures between the contacts and the socket.

 To remove a microprocessor and heat sink, complete the following steps:

 - Read the safety information that begins on Safety and Installation guidelines.